bnbullock/bnbullock/README.md

 - 👋 Hi, I’m Barnett N. Bullock
 - 👀 I’m interested in ... learning Python, Node.js and HTML/CSS/Javascript
 - 🌱 I’m currently learning ...
-Data Analytics at UofT Bootcamp
+Data Analytics at the University of Toronto Bootcamp
 - 💞️ I’m looking to collaborate on ...
 Projects and learning opportunities with my team
 - 📫 How to reach me ... bn_bullock@yahoo.com